Colors and color functions

 different palettes for

-smaller than the length of the color palette;
+nsmaller than the length of the color palette;

 - extending color palettes and comparing different palettes for

-greater than the length of the color palette.
+ngreater than the length of the color palette.

 Passing a vector of colors and/or color palettes allows users to create and view their own color palettes.

-Finally, specifying a value for alpha
+Finally, specifying a value for alpha (in a range from 0

 to 1) allows controlling the transparency of the color palette(s), with

-higher values for alpha
+higher values for alpha corresponding to higher

 transparency (i.e., lower opacity).